-The soft power down mode is entered by setting bit [1:0] = 10 in register 195.
-When KSZ8863MLL/FLL/RLL is in this mode, all PLL clocks are disabled, PHY and MAC are off, and all internal register values are not changed.
-When the host set bit [1:0] = 00 in register 195, this device reverts from current soft power down mode to normal operation mode.
+The soft power down mode is entered by setting bit[1:0]=10 in register 195.
+When KSZ8873MLL/FLL/RLL is in this mode, all PLL clocks are disabled, the PHY and the MAC are off, all internal registers values will not change.
+When the host set bit[1:0]=00 in register 195, this device will be back from current soft power down mode to normal operation mode.